kabrau/PyImageRoi/README.md

 ```

 ## ExportToPascal
-A tool to create a xml files (pascal) to each image
+TOOL to Create a XML files (PASCAL FORMAT)

 ### RUN
 ```